kolenaIO/kolena/docs/metrics/root-mean-squared-error.md

 ---
-description: Understanding root mean squared error (RMSE) within ML
+description: How to calculate and interperet RMSE for regression ML tasks
 ---

 # Root Mean Squared Error (RMSE)